 The Town is in the process of constructing a new well, Well #4 off of Shattuck Road.
-The project was awarded to Waterline Industries Corp. in December 2009 and is about 50 percent complete.
-The new well is expected to come online in March 2011.
+The project was awarded to Waterline Industries Corp. in December 2009.
+The new well is expected to come online in 2011.

 Of the other wells, Well #3 and #5 are in good shape, but Well #1 on WaterWorks Drive has been found to be under the influence of surface water due to its proximity to the stream from Cedar Pond.
-There has been a pilot study of that well, which is active but under consent order, and results are expected this summer.
-Treatment will be needed.
+There has been a pilot study of that well, which is active but under consent order.